joeljiezhu/anagram-example/mean/README.md

 # MEAN

-This is an example build with M(ongodb)E(xpress)A(ngular)N(ginx)
+This is an example build with M(ongodb)E(xpress)A(ngular)N(ode.js)

-I guess if we have LAMP then someone else got to make something up for it right?
+They are separate in different directory, because we have different Dockerfile for each, and want to show each one on their own.